amitgambhir/rag-ai-agent/README.md

 ## 🧠 Summary: Application Capabilities

-AI Agent MCP is a modular, hybrid AI assistant framework leveraging RAG + GPT-4 fallback to build production-grade question answering systems.
+RAG AI Agent is a modular, hybrid AI assistant framework leveraging RAG + GPT-4 fallback to build production-grade question answering systems.
 Its architecture enables retrieval of enterprise content (PDFs, web pages) while still falling back on GPT for open-domain questions.

 The app is designed with modularity in mind: each capability (summarization, planning, RAG, memory, fallback) is encapsulated in a standalone Python module.
 It uses Chroma for vector storage and OpenAI embeddings for document chunk indexing.
 The ingestion flow supports both PDF documents and web URLs, splitting them intelligently into chunks and storing them persistently.